joeytwiddle/git_shade.vim/README.md

 Colors lines in different intensities according to their age in git's history

-Run :GitShade to shade the file.
-Switch buffer or :e the file to remove the shading.
+Run `:GitShade` to shade the file.
+Switch buffer or `:e` the file to remove the shading.

+Naturally this only works in Vim's GUI mode.

-Some possible options (see the file for more):
+Some possible options (see the plugin file for more):

     let g:GitShade_ColorGradient = "black_to_blue"
     let g:GitShade_ColorWhat = "bg"